 Now that you know how much actual space you have to plant in, you can make your wish list of plants.
 Making your crop list is probably the most fun part of garden planning.

-We have a few yearly “go-to’s” such as zucchini, yellow squash, tomatoes and winter squash.
-Each year, we usually then add in something new and fun — this year we did lemon cucumbers and chocolate peppers.
+We have a few yearly "go-to's" including growing zucchini, growing yellow squash, several types of tomatoes and several types of winter squash.
+Each year, we usually then add in something new and fun -- this year we did lemon cucumbers and chocolate peppers.

 When deciding how many of each plant you will want or need, some things to think about are: how much does that plant typically produce, how much do you like it, will you want to preserve or freeze some to last through the year.